walker-logan/README.md-Generator/README.md

 ## Questions

 Have any questions/concerns?
-Hit me, (https://github.com/walker-logan), up at walker.logan44@gmail.com.
+Hit me up at walker.logan44@gmail.com.
+You can see more of my projects [here] (https://github.com/walker-logan).